 Age: Died at 85 (1925-2010)

 David John Chalmers is an Australian philosopher and cognitive scientist specializing in the area of philosophy of mind and philosophy of language.
 He is Professor of Philosophy and Director of the Centre for Consciousness at the Australian National University.
-He is also Professor of Philosophy at ...more
+He is also Professor of Philosophy at New York University.
+In 2013, he was elected a Fellow of the American Academy of Arts & Sciences. ...more

 David Charles Stove, was an Australian philosopher.
 His work in philosophy of science included criticisms of David Hume's inductive scepticism, as well as what he regarded as the irrationalism of Karl Popper, Thomas Kuhn, Imre Lakatos, and Paul Feyerabend.
-He offered a positive response to the ...more
+He offered a positive response to the problem of induction in his 1986 work, The Rationality of Induction.
+Stove was also a critic of Idealism and sociobiology, describing the latter as a new religion in which genes play the role of gods. ...more

 Age: Died at 67 (1927-1994)